onespacemedia/cms/docs/template-functions.md

 {{ render_breadcrumbs() }}
 ```

+This will render with the template `pages/breadcrumbs.html`, which you will probably want to override in your project.

 To override and extend the breadcrumb trail within page applications, add the `extended` flag to the tag and add your own breadcrumbs underneath:

 ```